metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 For the relationable part, we use _relationships_ in the database, typically, an "\[Author\] wrote \[Work\]" relationship.

 Examples:<br>
-Imagine a collection of short stories written by different authors, where only one author's name is written prominently on the book's cover.<br>
+Imagine a collection of short stories written by different authors, were only one author's name is written prominently on the book's cover.<br>
 This is where Author Credits come in: here the \[Edition\] should be *credited to* \[that one author\].

 An Author, let's call them "Anchovy", wrote a novel under the [pen name](#pen-names) "Betta"; that Work should have a relationship, "Anchovy *wrote* \[Work\]" while the Edition should have the <u>author credit</u> "Anchovy *credited as* Betta"